-Please let us know in advance if your child will be changing the way they dismiss for the day.
+Safety is a high priority: Please let us know in advance if your child will be changing the way they dismiss for the day.
+If other family members will be picking up your child, please ensure they have the dismissal tags.
+Family members without dismissal tags will be required to show their ID.

-Calendar
+School Calendar